valentineap/pyprop8/README.md

 It will be noted that in either case, receivers must all lie at a single depth.
 In the event that multiple receiver depths must be handled, it will be necessary to create multiple receiver objects and call the computational routines on each individually.

 ### Computing seismic observables
 Once the model, source and receivers are all set up, it is straightforward to compute seismic observables.
-Two routines are provided.
+Three routines are provided.
 One, `compute_spectra()`, computes and returns velocity spectra for each receiver.
-The other, `compute_seismograms()`, acts as a wrapper around `compute_spectra()` to post-process and Fourier-transform the spectra yielding time series at each station.
-Both routines can optionally also return derivatives of spectra/seismograms with respect to the source parameters.
+The second, `compute_seismograms()`, acts as a wrapper around `compute_spectra()` to post-process and Fourier-transform the spectra yielding time series at each station.
+The third, `compute_static()`, is another wrapper that determines the static-offset component of the displacement field at each location, and (optionally) computes the line-of-sight displacement to simulat (e.g.) an InSAR image.
+All routines can optionally also return derivatives of spectra/seismograms with respect to the source parameters.

 #### Spectra

-To obtain spectra, call
+To obtain velocity spectra, call
 ```
 spectra [, dspectra] = compute_spectra(structure, source, stations, omegas,
                                        derivatives = None, show_progress = True,
                                        stencil = kIntegrationStencil, stencil_kwargs = {'kmin':0,'kmax':2.04,'nk':1200},
                                        squeeze_outputs=True )